-Katy Bignold trained in music therapy at the Guildhall School of Music and Drama.
+Katy trained in music therapy at the Guildhall School, graduating in 2009.
 She worked for Newham Music Trust before setting up East London Music Therapy in 2013.

 Nick O’Donnell-Smith trained in music therapy at Nordoff Robbins.
 He graduated in 2014 and has since been working as a music therapist.

 Nick has worked with children who have a wide range of needs including autism, global developmental delay, cerebral palsy, Down’s syndrome, profound and multiple learning disabilities, and emotional and behavioural difficulties.
 He also has experience of working in a range of other settings, including with adult and child cancer patients, adults with mental health and addiction problems, and elderly people suffering from dementia and other neurological conditions.

 Nick has also undertaken voluntary work at several charities, where he has used music therapeutically with disadvantaged people.

 Kate Rawstron trained as a music therapist at Guildhall School of Music and Drama and has since worked in special education before joining East London Music Therapy.

 Kate has worked with children and adolescents in a variety of settings including the NHS and mainstream and special education.
 She has experience working with individuals with a range of needs including autism, profound and multiple learning difficulties, speech and language disorders, emotional and behavioural difficulties, Batten Disease and Retts Syndrome.
 Kate has also worked within acute adult mental health and in care homes for people with dementia.